p3trichorr/soal-shift-sisop-modul-3-I07-2021/README.md

   closedir(dir);
 }
 ```
+Now, into the problem 3A, 3B, 3C, 3D, and 3E

 **a.
 Make the program accepts -f option, so the user may add file arguments to be categorized as much as they want**
 ```